 OPTION A (Recommended!): Take a Munich to Salzburg Train

-If you do decide to enjoy the scenic lil train ride from Munich to Salzburg, your best bet is to go from Munich HBF to Salzburg HBF (the central stations of each city).
+If you do decide to enjoy the scenic lil train ride from Munich to Salzburg, your best bet is to go from Munich Hauptbahnhof to Salzburg Hauptbahnhof (the central stations of each city).

 How to get from Munich to Salzburg by train: